-The surprisingly extensive museum complex is set around 3 historical buildings including the town’s original bank.
-The exhibits present an authentic picture of early Maori, the harsh pioneering days of the European settlers, and the exciting gold rush era of the mid to late 1800’s.
-Explore the recreated grog shanty, Victorian Schoolhouse and blacksmith's workshop.
+The exhibits present an authentic picture of early Māori life, the harsh pioneering days of the European settlers and the exciting gold rush era of the mid to late 1800s.
+Explore the recreated grog shanty, Victorian schoolhouse and blacksmith's workshop.
 The displays are very hands on and appeal to all age groups.
-The museum also has a very comprehensive book and souvenir shop and an attached special exhibitions gallery showing a changing display of art and history related exhibitions.
-The museum is also Arrowtown’s Information and Booking Centre.
-The Information Desk can help you with advice and maps of the extensive walking and cycling tracks in the area.
+The museum also has a comprehensive book and souvenir shop and an attached special exhibitions gallery showing a changing display of art and history related exhibitions.
+The museum is also Arrowtown’s information and booking centre, and the staff can help you with advice and maps of the extensive walking and cycling tracks in the area.
 Hire a gold pan and seek your fortune at the Arrow River!